AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/manual-certificate.md

 You're all set!
 Once the certificate is installed successfully, you've enabled HTTPS filtering.

 Please note: The steps provided are based on the Google Pixel 4 smartphone.
 If you're using a different Android device, the exact menu names or options might vary.
-To help you navigate, consider searching for a certificate by accessing your device's Settings and entering "certificate" or "credentials" in the search bar.
+For easier navigation consider searching for a certificate by accessing your device's settings and entering "certificate" or "credentials" in the search bar.

 If you experience issues during the manual certificate installation (for example, you installed the certificate, but the application keeps ignoring it), you can follow one of the solutions below.